 Dr. Mason served for over ten years as editor-in-chief of the AJN, where she continues in an emeritus position.
 Under her leadership, AJN markedly improved its impact factor, became the nursing journal most frequently cited in the public media, won numerous awards, and was selected in 2009 by the Specialized Libraries Association as one of the 100 Most Influential Journals of the Century in Biology and Medicine—the only nursing journal to be be so honored.
 She serves on the National Advisory Committee of the Kaiser Health News organization.
 She has consulted with schools of nursing on developing strategic plans for disseminating their work, and is a published researcher and skilled grant writer.

 Ms. Glickstein is a health journalist, public health nurse, feminist activist, and global citizen.
+She is outreach strategist for The American Nurse Project working closely with the filmmakers on their communication strategies, branding and messaging.
+She’s a researcher on The American Nurse Project’s newest media project, Dying in America.
 She was a co-founder of the Continuum Center for Health and Healing.
 She has produced programming for Martha Stewart Radio and completed a fellowship with the Women’s Media Center in 2009.
 She creates strategic partnerships, and uses new technologies to create social change.
 As a media maker, she is committed to putting a human face on important social issues.
 She is also recognized as a community leader who works with individuals and organizations on strategic development.
 You can follow her on Twitter @bglickstein.

 Diana and Barbara wrote and led two grants from the Benton and Robert Wood Johnson Foundations for teaching NYC youth about producing radio programming on teen substance abuse.
 Both are members of the Association of Health Care Journalists and served on the Media Committee for the Jonas Center for Excellence in Nursing in NYC.